kn9ts/community-resume/README.md

 Link to [Powerpoint File](http://files.meetup.com/18467272/Web-workflow.pptx)

 This was a **joint GDG Meetup and JavaScript Community** to introduce guys into tools and concepts of JavaScript that one needs to know about to be a master Front End developer.
+Iterating faster, tackle bugs fast through tools, and improved automated testing are great ideas.
 Some of these tools would also go ahead and influence their skills as backend developers.

-Examples:

-- Command line is king
+This entailed:

+- Love your command line/shell
-- Sublime Text IDE and use/installation of plugins
+- Sublime Text IDE tips and tricks (installation and usage of plugins)
-- Git & Github
+- Git & Github, version control
 - Task Automation
+- Live reloading
+- CSS & JS Linting
-- Introduction to Node.js
+- Introduction Node.js & NPM
-- Introduction to transpilers eg. Babeljs
+- Introduction to bower
+- Introduction to:
+    - Precompiler
+    - Transpilers
+    - Packaging/Build tools
+- Static Deployers
+- Where to get started with JavaScript

 ---